madrigal-cqv/Twimblr/README.md

 - Footer template is a bit messy.
 I probably could have done it with session somehow?
 - I thought about this way too late into development, but forced redirection when not logged in - it could have been interesting.
 - I probably should have split up main.js into 2 files.
 It has a lot of unnecessary functionalities for pages other than main.
-- Some functions are not so elegantly designed (especially edit - I was bolting functions on as I see needed to make it work).

 # Initial design thoughts
 These are my original notes/draft for the project.
 Mostly for fun.